 That being said, buses go a lot slower in rush hour traffic than they do early on a Sunday morning, so keep in mind the timing of your journey as well.

 If you don’t, the next best thing is an Oyster card, which allows you to either add a “travelcard” (so for instance, full access to Zones 1-6 for 1 month), or it will just deduct the cost of your journey each time you go.

-Emotional Considerations when Moving Overseas
+Emotional Considerations when Moving to London as an American

 I’m not sure if “emotional” is the right word for it, but if you haven’t thought about the impact that moving to London will have on you, now is the time!

-If you’re used to moving around a lot, this may not impact you, but if you’ve never lived outside of your hometown before or you’ve only gone away for college, you need to thin about how to make sure you’re ready to cope with the distance and establishing yourself in a new life.
+If you’re used to moving around a lot, this may not impact you, but if you’ve never lived outside of your hometown before or you’ve only gone away for college, you need to think about how to make sure you’re ready to cope with the distance and establishing yourself in a new life.

 Culture Shock as an American in London